titogithub123/MechaCar_Statistical_Analysis_1/README.md

 Demonstration of R and it's statistical test capabilities.

 ## Background
 A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
-AutosRUsâ€™ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing teamâ€™s progress.
-AutosRUsâ€™ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+AutosRUs™ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing teamâ€™s progress.
+AutosRUs™ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Deliverables